Have a symptom?

 Symptoms of folliculitis include a red rash that is bumpy and itchy.
 The rash can occur anywhere on the skin or scalp.
 Pus-filled blisters may also form.

 In some cases folliculitis can lead to the development of a boil.
 Symptoms of a boil include a lump or swelling that forms under the skin.
-The lump and nearby area is painful, swollen, red, and inflamed and ...more symptoms »
+The lump and nearby area is painful, swollen, red, and inflamed ...more symptoms »

 The first step in treating folliculitis is preventing it occurrence.
 Prevention includes maintaining hot tubs appropriately in the proper pH and using the right amount of chlorine.
 This ensures that the bacterium Pseudomonas aeruginosa do not grow in the water, which can get into follicles and cause an infection.
-In some cases it might be recommended that a person not use hair ...more treatments »
+In some cases it might be ...more treatments »

 A diagnosis of folliculitis may be delayed or missed because some symptoms, such as a skin rash, can mimic symptoms of other diseases and conditions.
 These include acne, diaper rash, heat rash, contact dermatitis, allergic reaction, scabies, measles, chickenpox, pubic lice, and rubella. ...more misdiagnosis »